 The most capable German force in the Dodecanese islands was provided by the 7,500 men of Generalleutnant Ulrich Kleeman’s Sturmdivision 'Rhodos', which had come into existence on the island of Rhodes during the summer of 1943 in appreciation that with its the airfields Rhodes was the strategic as well as administrative centre of Axis power in the south-eastern part of the Aegean, and therefore of great importance to the Germans as much as the British.

 On 8 September, the Italian garrison on the island of Kastelorizo surrendered to a British detachment, which arrived in 'Gander' and was reinforced during the following days by ships of the Allied navies.
 On 9 September a British delegation, headed by Major the Lord Jellicoe, was parachuted into Rhodes in an effort to persuade the Italian commander-in-chief, Ammiraglio di Squadra Inigo Campioni, to join the Allies.
 The British undertaking was effectively pre-empted, however, by the speed of the German seizure of the Dodecanese islands.
 Without waiting for Campioni to reach any decision, Kleemann attacked the 40,000-strong Italian garrison on 9 September, and by 11 September had compelled it to surrender.
-The loss of Rhodes to the Germans, who remained in control of the island to the end of the war, dealt a heavy blow to British hopes and played a highly adverse role in the British Aegean campaign of September/November 1943.
+The loss of Rhodes to the Germans, who remained in control of the island to the end of the war, dealt a heavy blow to British hopes and played a highly adverse role in the British Aegean campaign between September and November 1943.